-- 1.29 Suffolk Coastal District Council is currently undertaking its sustainability appraisal to inform the preparation of the Local Plan.
+- 1.30 Suffolk Coastal District Council has prepared a sustainability appraisal to inform the Local Plan.
 A sustainability appraisal is undertaken by local planning authorities on local planning documents to assess whether the economic, environmental and social needs of the local area are being met.
 The appraisal runs alongside the preparation of a local plan, appraising the options being taken forward and whether alternatives might have a greater positive or lesser negative effect on economic, environmental and social objectives.
-Sustainability appraisal also incorporates the requirements of the European Strategic Environmental Assessment Directive. - 1.30 The Scoping Report for the Suffolk Coastal Local Plan was consulted upon as part of the consultation on the Local Plan Issues and Options.
+Sustainability appraisal also incorporates the requirements of the European Strategic Environmental Assessment Directive (2001/42/EC). - 1.31 The Scoping Report for the Suffolk Coastal Local Plan was consulted upon as part of the consultation on the Local Plan Issues and Options.
 As part of the scoping stage, relevant background documentation and evidence on economic, environmental and social factors for the local area is reviewed.
-Comments
+Comments received were considered in finalising the Scoping Report.
+A sustainability appraisal has been undertaken on the First Draft Local Plan, and following consultation has been revisited to inform the Final Draft Local Plan.

-- received have been considered in finalising the Scoping Report.
-A Sustainability Appraisal has been undertaken on the First Draft Local Plan. - 1.31 There are some elements of cross over between HRA and the sustainability appraisal.
+1.32 There are some elements of cross over between HRA and the sustainability appraisal.
 The appraisal will consider environmental sustainability in terms of natural resources such as air and water, and how they may be affected by the plan.
 These are similarly important supporting aspects of European site ecological integrity.
-The sustainability appraisal scoping report has set a biodiversity objective 'to conserve and enhance biodiversity and geodiversity, with a number of indicators within that objective that relate to European sites, including any change in designated site condition and the recorded number of visitors using designated sites.
-The recommendations of this HRA have been identified in the Sustainability Appraisal.
+The sustainability appraisal scoping report has set a biodiversity objective 'to conserve and enhance biodiversity and geodiversity', with a number of indicators within that objective that relate to European sites, including any change in designated site condition and the recorded number of visitors using designated sites.
+The recommendations of this HRA have been identified in the sustainability appraisal.